 While that sounded impressive to me, since I hadn’t known there were any inhalatoriums in Europe, or anywhere else in the world for that matter, I would have been thrilled to visit even it was the smallest one.

-Once I’d found this immense grassy park that goes by many names, including the Salinental Valley, Inhalation Park and Saline Valley Spa Park, I looked out over the vast spread of blackthorn walls dripping with brine water and realized it put the nebulizer with its two modest brine walls I’d seen earlier to shame.
+Once I’d found this immense grassy park that goes by many names, including the Salinental Valley, Inhalation Park and Saline Valley Spa Park, I looked out over the vast spread of blackthorn walls dripping with brine water and realized it put the nebulizer near the Parkhotel Kurhaus to shame.

-Here, the big stretch of blackthorn-bush saline walls covers more than a kilometre altogether.
+In the Salinental Valley the blackthorn walls cover more than a kilometre altogether.
 Your mission here, if you should choose to accept it, is to walk along them and inhale.
 Or, you can sit on a bench.